-In order to have as output fine grain scalable descriptions the employed IA has to be an embedded IA.
-The lower resolution is given by mapping in the quantized indices corresponding to the coarser scalar quantizer into a corresponding IA matrix.
+In order to have as output fine-grain quality scalable descriptions, the employed IA has to be an embedded IA.
+The SNR base layer is produced by mapping in the quantized indices corresponding to the coarser scalar quantizer into a corresponding IA matrix.
 This matrix is designed according to the rules described in Section 3.3.1.
-Further in order to provide the next layer each index mapped into the IA matrix is considered as a block matrix.
+Further, in order to provide the next quality layer, each index mapped into the IA matrix is considered as a block matrix.
 The resulting multiple description indices are further send to the entropy encoder.